Conjugation For Spanish Ar Verbs

 ellos/ellas/ustedes hablan they/you (formal) speak

-To give you an idea, let's conjugate amar (to love):
+As an example, let's conjugate amar (to love):

 Pronoun Conjugation Translation